Rocky Mountain Fuel Company: Founding

+History

 In October 1911, RM Fuel purchased the Northern Coal and Coke Company for $5 million from owners F.F.
 Struby, G.A.
 Easterly and C.B.
 Kountze.
 At its peak in 1898, Northern Coal Co. executives boasted assets exceeding $30 million.
 RM Fuel borrowed $1 million and raised another $3.8 million via a bond sale to purchase Northern Coal assets that included 2,500 acres of coal land, nine coal mines, several company stores and Denver coal yards.
 The mines purchased included the Simpson, Rex, Industrial, Vulcan and Nonpareil mines in Boulder County and the coal rights associated with or formerly held by Empire Coal Company, Aguilar Coal and Mining Company, Louisville Coal Mining Company, Imperial Coal Mining Company and Union Pacific Coal Company.
 The sale also included 214 residential lots in Louisville, 25 residential lots in Lafayette, 1,150 pit cars, 80 air mining machines, 26 horses, 29 wagons and 140 mules.

 Company President E.E.
 Shumway died in 1914 from injuries sustained while investigating the aftermath of the disastrous 1913 explosion that killed 37 miners at the Coryell Vulcan mine in Garfield County.
 David W. Brown (1860-1922), who joined RM Fuel in about 1900, succeeded Shumway.

 Company financial statements from 1920 show that RM Fuel and its nine-store mercantile division, the Rocky Mountain Stores Company, was managed by D. W. Brown and had over $12 million in assets, $3.5 million in debt and employed 845 people.
 The company was producing one million tons of coal each year.

 John J. Roche (1848-1927), a lawyer and banker by trade, interviewed for a position at Rocky Mountain Fuel Company in 1906, then moved his family from Nebraska to Denver in 1907 to join RM Fuel, replacing company Secretary-Treasurer H.E.
 Stewart.
 Roche eventually became Vice-President and Treasurer of the company, and took over management of RM Fuel after the death of D.W.
 Brown in June 1922.
 The largest stockholder in the company, Roche died in 1927 and left an $128,000 estate.